 FOR IMMEDIATE RELEASE

 Paralyzed Veterans of America was founded by a band of spinal cord injured service members who returned home from World War II to a grateful nation, but also to a world with few solutions to the challenges they faced.
 These veterans from the “Greatest Generation” made a decision not just to live, but to live with dignity as contributors to society.
-They created an organization dedicated to veterans service, medical research and civil rights for people with disabilities.
-And for more than six decades, Paralyzed Veterans of America and its 34 chapters have been working to create an America where all veterans and people with disabilities, and their families, have everything they need to thrive.
+They created an organization, dedicated to veterans’ service, medical research and civil rights for people with disabilities.
+And for more than six decades, Paralyzed Veterans of America and its 34 chapters have been working to create an America where all veterans, and people with disabilities, and their families, have everything they need to thrive.
 The organization will celebrate its 65th birthday in April. (www.pva.org).